ludovicchabant/Wikked/docs/pages/02_overview.md

 > However, please note that most revision control systems are going to behave
 > badly if you'll be working with your repository on mixed systems (_i.e._
 > Windows, Mac, Linux).

-## General features

-Wikked implements the usual wiki concepts of being able to edit pages, look at their history and revert to previous revisions, and of course easily link to other pages.

-Wikked also supports the ability to include a page into another page, to assign metadata (like categories) to pages, and to query pages based on that metadata.
-So for example you can display a list of all pages under the category "_Witches of Oz_".

 ## Limitations